mjb6/track-db/README.md

 * download the raw GPX file of an existing track.

-![Map](docs/selected-track.png "Show the map of a selected track")
+![Map](docs/selected-track.png "Show the map of a selected track") Show the map of a selected track

-![Filter](docs/filter-tags.png "Filter the tracks based on tags")
+![Filter](docs/filter-tags.png "Filter the tracks based on tags") Filter the tracks based on tags

 ![Add](docs/add-track.png "Add a new track")
+Add a new track

 ## Installation
 This documentation describes how to install the service on a computer, running debian stable with python 3 and apache2.
 It might also work on different wsgi-servers.